makevoid/fivetastic/Readme.md

 jquery: https://ajax.googleapis.com/ajax/libs/jquery/1.6.4/jquery.min.js

+### Seo support

+Use a proxy that matches the user agent and redirects the request to another server that has your content and builds a landing page, this will be a feature of fiveapi.com

 ### TODO:

+- specs + rewrite using better modularity (in progress..)

 - handle 404s
-- seo

-easiest solution, reimplement it in ruby, host it with fiveapi.com to maximize results (this way should be fucking easy)!!!

 - update codemirror
 - support pushstate in IE8 trough https://github.com/balupton/history.js

-- specs
-- rewrite using better modularity

-- editing preview
 - full router support
 - markdown support
 - rake task to generate RapidWeaver Template